WartyMN/Foenix-68k-OSf/readme/font.md

  * measure the width of string in pixels

 ## ToDo
- * load a font from disk (no disk support yet in the f68 emulator)
+ * load a font from disk
  * optimization
- * ~~make some decisions about when to pass font vs bitmap vs screen, and refactor~~
  * documentation
  * unit testing